 Boarders have access to the full range of sports and cultural activities offered at the College and enjoy the advantage of not having to travel home on completion of practices after school.
 All boarders are expected to involve themselves in both summer and winter sporting activities the College provides and are encouraged to join a cultural or music group.

 There are support systems in place for new Year 9 boarders with each new student being assigned a Year 13 buddy.
 Boarders at other levels help with settling new boys into our Hostel.
-The Dean of Boarding and the Hostel staff are always on hand to answer questions and lend support where needed.
+The Deputy Headmaster - Boarding and the Hostel staff are always on hand to answer questions and lend support where needed.